bruno-delfino1995/kickstart/guides/archlinux.md

 ## Formatting the hard drive

-We're going to create our partitions while following the below recommendations
+We're going to create our partitions while following the recommendations below:

-- Leave an empty space at the beginning, usually 1MiB, for [alignment](https://rainbow.chard.org/2013/01/30/how-to-align-partitions-for-best-performance-using-parted/)
+- Leave a space at the beginning, usually 1MiB, for [alignment](https://rainbow.chard.org/2013/01/30/how-to-align-partitions-for-best-performance-using-parted/)
 - Use multiples of disk sectors when specifying partition sizes.
-As they're normally 512B, we'll be using IEC binary units of at least [1MiB](https://wiki.archlinux.org/title/Parted#Rounding)
+As they're typically 512B, we'll be using IEC binary units of at least [1MiB](https://wiki.archlinux.org/title/Parted#Rounding)
 - Create a partition of [550MiB](https://superuser.com/a/1310938) for EFI
 - Create one partition for swap according to your [requirements](https://itsfoss.com/swap-size/)
-- Create another partition for your system with remaining space
+- Create another partition for your system with the remaining space

 With your numbers at hand, start cracking: